bschinina-twilio/serverless-transfer-to-workflow/README.md

     For example:
         EVERYONE_QUEUE_NAME = “Everyone”

-2. Create ENvironment Variables for each of your Workflows involved with Transfers.
+2. Create Environment Variables for each of your Workflows involved with Transfers.
     For example:
         EVERYONE_WORKFLOW_SID = “WWxxxxxxxxxx”